Sacral Dimples in Newborn: Symptoms, Causes And Treatment

 1. Are sacral dimples hereditary?

-Some inconclusive medical research suggests a genetic predisposal to sacral dimples.
-However, more research may be needed to prove this theory (6).
+Some inconclusive medical research suggests that sacral dimples may have a genetic predisposition.
+However, more research may be needed to prove this theory (5).

 2. What does an ultrasound of a sacral dimple look for?